2011 FIA WTCC Race of Germany: Race One

 The weather hadn't improved much since the warm–up session and the first race took place in wet conditions.
 The race was started at the third attempt of the rolling start as the cars failed line up through the grid slots correctly.
 Muller led away from the start as Dahlgren dropped down to fifth before turn one, dropped down even further when he collided with Menu's Chevrolet.
 Huff was now in second and stayed close to Muller for the first few laps until he lost ground on lap four having run wide.
-Huff narrowly stayed ahead of Tarquini and began closing in on team–mate Muller but was unable to pass on the final lap.
+Huff narrowly stayed ahead of Tarquini and began closing in on teammate Muller but was unable to pass on the final lap.
 Dudukalo and Engstler meanwhile made contact, the BMW driver spinning and dropping down the order as a result.
 Muller won the race with Huff second and Tarquini a distant third.
 Dahlgren recovered to fourth with Menu fifth and Yokohama Trophy winner D'Aste sixth.
 Michel Nykjær, Pepe Oriola, Dudukalo and Coronel completed the top ten.